liferay/liferay-docs/devGuide/en/chapters/07-using-liferay-frameworks.markdown

 While discussing these capabilites, we'll refer to code snippets taken from Liferay's [Jukebox Portlet](https://github.com/liferay-labs/jukebox-portlet).
+The Jukebox portlet actually provides three separate portlets: *Songs*, *Albums*, and *Artists*, which are bundled as part of the Jukebox suite and integrated together.

 The Jukebox portlet allows you to upload songs that you can play from your portal.
 You can categorize the songs by album and artist, keeping your song collection organized.
-The Jukebox portlet's song, album, and artist assets can be sent to the Recycle Bin.
+The Jukebox portlet's song and album assets can be sent to the Recycle Bin, but the artist assets are permanently deleted.

 Also, the Jukebox portlet offers indexed entities (searchable) and a workflow.
 These are not mandatory to implement the Recycle Bin, but are present in the